KOMAD-bit/hello_home_assistant1/README.md

-# hello home assistant1
+# Hello Home Assistant1
-This integration is for home assistant for user who wants start developing own integrations.
+This integration is for Home Assistant for user who want start developing their own integrations.
+It is a small starting package.

+This integration has an config flow and an input form.